 NASD currently maintains more than 55 designated hearing locations for NASD arbitrations and mediations.
-Generally, in industry cases involving an associated person and a member, NASD selects the hearing location closest to where the associated person was employed at the time the dispute arose.
-Otherwise, NASD considers a number of factors in selecting the hearing location, including: the parties' signed agreement to arbitrate, if any; which party initiated the transaction or business in issue; and the location of essential witnesses and documents.
+Generally, in industry cases involving an associated person and a member, NASD selects the U.S. hearing location closest to where the associated person was employed at the time the dispute arose.
+The use of the term "generally" reflects the fact that while the default location is the one closest to where the associated person was employed at the time the dispute arose, the Director does have discretion to select another location that would be more appropriate or less burdensome to the parties given the specific facts of the case.
+For example, if the associated person worked in California at the time the dispute arose, but has since moved to New York, and the firm does business in New York, the Director could select New York as the hearing location.
+In cases involving only members or more than one associated person, NASD considers a number of factors in selecting the hearing location, including: the parties' signed agreement to arbitrate, if any; which party initiated the transaction or business in issue; and the location of essential witnesses and documents.